 You get out of bed in the middle of the night with an upset stomach and think to yourself “wow, I must have eaten something bad yesterday.”
 If you have done this, you are not alone.
 The Centers for Disease Control and Prevention (CDC) estimates that one of every six Americans experience some form of foodborne illness a year, which is roughly 48 million people.
 Foodborne illnesses account for 128,000 hospitalizations in the U.S. annually.

-Currently, there are two hundred fifty (250) known disease-causing microorganisms or pathogens that are responsible for twenty (20) percent of the reported foodborne cases.
+Currently, there are two hundred fifty (250) known disease-causing microorganisms or pathogens, including all serovars or serotypes, that are responsible for twenty (20) percent of the reported foodborne cases.
 The cause of the remaining eighty (80) percent of foodborne illness cases are unknown.
 Additionally, physical or chemical contamination such as pesticide or debris contamination has also been associated with illness.
 In the U.S., the top five pathogens that cause foodborne illnesses are norovirus (58%), Salmonella (10%), Clostridium perfringens (10%), Campylobacter (9%), and Staphylococcus aureus.
 Salmonella infections (salmonellosis cases) are responsible for the majority of hospitalizations and the most deaths of any of the known pathogens.
 There are also seasonal patterns to foodborne illnesses, norovirus infections are more likely to occur in the winter, while campylobacteriosis and salmonellosis occur more often in the summer months.

 For this paper, we are going to focus our discussion on foodborne illness and food contamination in the restaurant, retail, and hospitality sectors.
 Trained experts, such as epidemiologists and toxicologists, determine how these incidents may have occurred, including the root cause, and provide recommendations on how to eliminate or resolve the problem.
 Additionally, trained experts understand the appropriate testing for the suspected food items and testing of the person(s) who is (are) ill.
 A trained epidemiologist is also able to help you understand if you have a single case of illness or if there are multiple cases.
 For example, an epidemiologist can create an epidemiological curve, a type of chart, to determine how long the illness occurred from ingestion of the suspect food item in multiple people.
 This curve can be used to rule out other illnesses such as non-foodborne viruses that could have caused similar symptoms as a foodborne illness.